What is Medical Grade Plastic?

 Polyethylene (PE)

-Polyethylene (PE) polymers are semi-crystalline thermoplastics with a high degree of toughness and excellent chemical resistance.
-They could have high impact strength, great chemical resistance, superior wear/abrasion resistance, and exceptional low temperature characteristics.
+Polyethylene (PE) polymers are semi-crystalline thermoplastics known for their toughness, excellent chemical resistance, high impact strength, superior wear resistance, and exceptional low-temperature performance.

 Applications: Pharmaceutical, Sports Medicine, Cardiovascular, Orthopedics, Medical Device, Drug Delivery, Analytical & Diagnostic.